-Pastors and other church leaders will make it clear that their churches will become Stations of Hope that welcome and help individuals in the congregation, and their family members, when the individuals are arrested, in jail or prison or coming home as returning citizens.
+Church leaders can make it clear that they and their congregations will become Stations of Hope that welcome and help individuals in the congregation, and their family members, when the individuals are arrested, in jail or prison or coming home as returning citizens.
 (See Chapter Three.)